GuiCintra27/iris-back-end/README.md

 API for Iniciativa Íris.

-The website is available at: https://iniciativa-iris.vercel.app/ <br/>
+The website is available at: https://iniciativa-iris.vercel.app/

-(The site is still under development, and is maintained by free means, so for the first contact with the server information there may be some delay)
+The website is still under development, and is maintained by free means, so for the first contact with the server information there may be some delay

 ## About